Tag: developer-friendly security

 Pro Tip: Automate playbook updates by integrating them with your CI/CD pipeline.
 For example, trigger playbook updates when deploying new services, tools, or dependencies.

-• Incident response playbooks empower developers to handle security incidents confidently and effectively.
+• Incident response playbooks help developers to handle security incidents confidently and effectively.

 • Include clear roles, actionable steps, and communication templates in your playbooks.